guinetn/browserLocalHomepage/app/assets/books/cloud/containers_docker_dockerfile.md

 INSTRUCTION arguments                  INSTRUCTION are not case-sensitive

+RUN
+    can be used on multiple lines and runs any commands after a Docker image has been created.
 RUN <command> (shell form, the command is run in a shell, which by default is /bin/sh -c on Linux or cmd /S /C on Windows) RUN ["executable", "param1", "param2"] (exec form, parsed as a JSON array so use "" not '')